Project What If

 The John James Theatre of Curiosity

 A place for questioning and discussion.
 Explore questions, discuss ideas and connect with others in one of the daily events here, and leave your own questions in our digital question space.
-Who knows what your question might inspire?

 Project What If is the first major science centre exhibition in the UK all about the curiosity of a city.
+Read the full story, starting with a campaign to collect 10,000 questions from the people of Bristol.